 If the name sounds familiar, that’s because two years ago the bank and airline teamed up to introduce the ill-fated KrisFlyer UOB Debit Card and Account, a product that promised so much but delivered so little.

 The good news is that the KrisFlyer UOB Credit Card is a marked improvement over its debit card brethren, although there are a few “gotcha” features that the conscientious miles chaser is going to want to take note of.
+Here's what you need to know about this credit card:

 The basics of the KrisFlyer UOB Credit Card